 American Board of Surgery.

-Dr. MacTaggart is a vascular and endovascular surgeon at The Nebraska Medical Center.
+Dr. MacTaggart is a vascular and endovascular surgeon at Nebraska Medicine.
 He is a graduate of the University of Iowa, College of Medicine in Iowa City.
 He completed his general surgery residency at the University of Nebraska Medical Center in Omaha and a fellowship in vascular surgery at the University of California San Francisco in San Francisco.
 Dr. MacTaggart is certified in vascular surgery by the American Board of Surgery.

-Dr. Pipinos is a vascular and endovascular surgeon at The Nebraska Medical Center.
+Dr. Pipinos is a vascular and endovascular surgeon at Nebraska Medicine.
 A graduate of the University of Crete School of Medicine in Greece, he completed his general surgery residency and vascular surgery fellowship at the Henry Ford Hospital in Detroit, Mich.
 His endovascular surgery fellowship was completed at Stanford University in Palo Alto, Calif.
 Dr. Pipinos is board certified in general surgery and vascular surgery by the American Board of Surgery.

-Dr. Akkad is an interventional cardiologist at The Nebraska Medical Center.
+Dr. Akkad is an interventional cardiologist at Nebraska Medicine.
 He is a graduate of University of Aleppo Medical School in Syria.
 Dr. Akkad completed an internal medicine residency at St. Francis Medical Center in Pittsburgh, Penn.
 He completed a fellowship in critical care medicine at State University of New York Health Science Center in Syracuse, N.Y. and a cardiology fellowship at MCP/Hahnemann University in Philadelphia, Penn.
 Dr. Akkad also completed an interventional cardiology fellowship at University Pittsburg Medical Center in Pittsburgh.
 He is certified by the American Board of Internal Medicine and the American Board of Internal Medicine - Cardiovascular Disease.

-Dr. O’Leary is an interventional cardiologist at The Nebraska Medical Center.
+Dr. O’Leary is an interventional cardiologist at Nebraska Medicine.
 He is a graduate of Texas Tech University Health Sciences Center in Lubbock, Texas.
 Dr. O’Leary completed an internal medicine residency at Tulane University in New Orleans, La. where he was also chief resident.
 He also completed fellowships in cardiovascular disease and interventional cardiology at University of Texas Health Science Center in San Antonio, Texas.
 Dr. O’Leary is certified in endovascular medicine by The American Board of Vascular Medicine.
 He is also certified in internal medicine, cardiovascular diseases and interventional cardiology by the American Board of Internal Medicine.

 Cerebral Vascular Neurosurgeon